 School climate means the quality and character of school life, in- cluding interpersonal relationships, teaching and learning prac- tices, and organizational structures, as experienced by students enrolled in the district, parents of those students, and personnel employed by the district.

-School climate means the quality and character of the school life with a particular focus on the quality of the relationships within the school community between and among students and adults.
-School climate is also based on patterns of people's experiences of school life and reflects norms, goals, values, interpersonal relationships, teaching, learning, leadership practices and organizational structures.4
+School climate means the quality and character of the school life, with a particular focus on the quality of the relationships within the school community, and which is based on patterns of people's experiences of school life and that reflects the norms, goals, values, interpersonal relationships, teaching, learning, leadership practices and organizational structures within the school community.

 School climate means the quality and character of school life with a particular focus on the quality of the relationships within the school community between and among students and adults based on patterns of students’, parents’ and guardians’ and school employees’ experiences of school life, including, but not limited to norms goals, values, interpersonal relationships, teaching and learning practices and organizational structures;